About the Journal

 4. Ideally, interesting to researchers in other related disciplines.

-5. Whilst a major focus of the journal is on Indonesia region, and organization, business, strategic management, HR, operation, or entrepreneurship issues connected with it, other areas may also be considered.
+5. Whilst a major focus of the journal is on the Indonesia region, and organization, business, strategic management, HR, operation, or entrepreneurship issues connected with it, other areas may also be considered.

 6. Strong empirical and theoretical contributions and highlight the significance of those contributions to the management field.
 Thus, preference is given to submissions that test, extend, or build strong theoretical frameworks while empirically examining issues with high importance for management theory and practice.